The Infrared Universe: Stationary Solutions and Cosmological Implications

 we obtain the stationary-state system

 The first equation fixes the baryon number density once \(H\), \(\Phi_B\), and \(\Gamma_B\) are specified.
-The second determines the expansion rate \(H\) itself through a competition between accretion-driven horizon entropy production and IR entropy removal by expansion.
+The second constrains the stationary expansion rate \(H\) through the balance between irreversible entropy export across horizons and the infrared entropy return required for stationarity.

-Because both \(\Phi_B\) and \(\Gamma_B\) depend on horizon--coupled acceptance scales and effective chemical potentials, and because these quantities scale as \(\sigma\), the entire system is governed by the single mesoscopic scale \(\sigma\).
+Because both \(\Phi_B\) and \(\Gamma_B\) depend on horizon–coupled acceptance scales and effective chemical potentials, while their mesoscopic realization is controlled by the constitutive frequency $\sigma$, the stationary system closes on a single mesoscopic rate scale whose NESS expectation satisfies $\langle\sigma\rangle\sim H_0$.